 What is Extreme Heat?

-Extreme heat is defined as summertime temperatures that are much hotter and/or humid than average.
+Extreme heat is defined as temperatures that are much hotter and/or humid than average.
 Because some places are hotter than others, this depends on what’s considered average for a particular location at that time of year.
 Humid and muggy conditions can make it seem hotter than it really is.

 What Causes Heat-Related Illness?